moderndatacompany/dataos.info/docs/resources/stacks/benthos/bloblang/walkthrough.md

 {"foo":10,"bar":"hello world","baz":[]}
 ```

 However, these methods don't cover all use cases.
-The general purpose error throwing technique is the throw function, which takes an argument string that describes the error.
+The general purpose error throwing technique is the [`throw` function](../bloblang/functions.md), which takes an argument string that describes the error.
 When it's called it will throw a mapping error that abandons the mapping (unless it's caught, psych!)

-For example, we can check the type of a field with the method type, and then throw an error if it's not the type we expected:
+For example, we can check the type of a field with the [method `type`](../bloblang/methods.md), and then throw an error if it's not the type we expected:

 ```yaml
 root.foos = if this.user.foos.type() == "array" {